HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

 1. Total number of searches made via the UI
 2. Total number of searches made via the API
 3. Number of results returned per search
-4. Frequency distribution of keyword search terms
+4. Number of searches made per search term
-5. Frequency distribution of field-based filters
+5. Number of searches made per filter combination
-6. Click conversion rate from search results to opportunity listing page
+6. Click conversion rate from search results to the opportunity listing (on grants.gov)

 ### Destination for live updating metrics
 <!-- Required -->

+Page on the public wiki. **Note:** This will likely change once we deliver the [Public Measurement Dashboard milestone](https://github.com/HHS/grants-equity/issues/65)

 ## Planning